Uberi/Minetest-WorldEdit/README.md

 WorldEdit v0.6 for MineTest 0.4
 ===============================
 In-game world editing for [MineTest](http://minetest.net/)!
-Tons of chat commands to help with building, fixing, and more.
+Tons of functionality to help with building, fixing, and more.

-For more information, see the [forum topic](http://minetest.net/forum/viewtopic.php?id=572) at the MineTest forums.
+For more information, see the [forum topic](http://minetest.net/forum/viewtopic.php?id=572) at the Minetest forums.

 Usage
 -----